Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	1. **Views**.
 This folder is the recommended location for views, the components responsible for displaying the application's user interface.
 Views use .aspx, .ascx, .cshtml and .master files, in addition to any other files that are related to rendering views.
 Views folder contains a folder for each controller; the folder is named with the controller-name prefix.
 For example, if you have a controller named **HomeController**, the Views folder will contain a folder named Home.
 By default, when the ASP.NET MVC framework loads a view, it looks for an .aspx file with the requested view name in the Views\controllerName folder (**Views\[ControllerName]\[Action].aspx**) or (**Views\[ControllerName]\[Action].cshtml**) for Razor Views.

 	1. **Views\Shared.** By default, there is also a folder named Shared in the Views folder, which does not correspond to any controller.
 The Shared folder is used for views that are shared across multiple controllers.
-For example, you can put the Web application's master page in the Shared folder.
+For example, you can put the Web application's layout master page in the Shared folder.

 		> **Note:** In addition to the folders listed previously, an MVC Web application uses the **Global.asax** file to set global URL routing defaults, and it uses the **Web.config** file to configure the application.